An evolving body of work exploring perception, form, and identity—from the human, to the symbolic, to the shared.

 L’Enclos isn’t built to give answers.

-It’s built to interfere with what you think you already know.
+It’s built to interfere with what you already know.

 THE WORK